Local Identity Provider (Local IdP)

 It is a prerequisite that all users are also created in MitID Erhverv, if you want to use local business identities to log on to your own systems or public self-service solutions.

 For that purpose, you can connect a Local IdM solution.
-A Local IdM solution can call the IdM API in MitID Erhverv and synchronize the local creation and deletion of your users with MitID Erhverv.
+A Local IdM solution can call the IdM API in MitID Erhverv and synchronise the local creation and deletion of your users with MitID Erhverv.

 That way, you only need to manage your users in one place - in your local administration system.
 However, it is also possible for you to manage your users in MitID Erhverv, and these changes will be implemented in your local administration system.